DarkMio/RedditRover/readme.md

     pip install praw --upgrade
     pip install praw-oauth2util
-    # For the massdrop plugin - which you should not use anyway:
-    # pip install beautifulsoup4

-All other dependencies are from
+All other dependencies are standard builtins.

 ## Debugging
 Bot features are written in Abstract Base Classes.
 Inherit them properly and then test them extensively with strings.